AustinWise/austinwise.github.com/_posts/2015-08-16-spooky-csharp-at-a-distance.markdown

 ### Why do I care?

-These sort of details effect you if you are creating code-generating tools that directly generate .NET Classes and Microsoft Intermediate Langauge (MSIL) without going through a C# compiler.
+These sort of details effect you if you are creating code-generating tools that directly generate .NET Classes and MSIL without going through a C# compiler.
 You have to be aware of the division of responsibility between the C# compiler and the CLR when trying to emulate the sysmantics of C# with your code generator.
 In my case, I made the simplifying rule that all